Rawalpindi railway station: History

 Rawalpindi station was opened in 1881, during construction of the Punjab Northern State Railway which began in 1870.
 The route was first surveyed in 1857, and aimed to connect Lahore with Peshawar via Rawalpindi.
 Years of political and military debate followed as described under the "Lahore & Peshawar Railway".
 Along with several other railways, the Punjab Northern State Railway was merged with the Scinde, Punjab & Delhi Railway in 1886 to form the North Western State Railway.

-Railway Station Building
+Station Building

 The Victorian-era Rawalpindi Railway Station is a notable example of Indo-Saracenic architecture in the region.
-It was built a century ago in the British styl, with yellow sandstone walls and arched entrances.
+It was built a century ago in the British style, with yellow sandstone walls and arched entrances.
 Kerosene lamps adorn the walls, and there is an old grand clock near the platform and a bell that signals the arrival of a train.

 The main building of Rawalpindi Railway Station consists of three sections: the freight section, the passenger section and the main offices.
 The Railway Club building and Police Station are adjacent to the main building.
 The building has three separate entrances for regular passengers and baggage passengers.
 The grand clock and steam engine installed in front of the main building are among the prominent features of the station.